When to perform central AC repair is often a blurry subject for many homeowners.

 Sometimes, the air conditioning system is on but not working.

-Of course, this is a cause of alarm, and you need to call for residential AC repair immediately.
+Of course, this is a cause of alarm, and you need to call for residential AC replacement or immediately.

 However, if you would like to troubleshoot and try to fix the issue, here is what the issue could be: